 My current research interests fall into three areas.

 1. Mass generosity and responses to humanitarian emergencies.
 My ARC-funded grant explores the social psychological underpinnings of (what I term) mass generosity: think of massive, public outpourings of support like that witnessed in the wake of the Boxing Day 2004 Asian Tsunami disaster.

 I am leading research exploring personality and social attitudes towards global poverty.
 This research is, to my knowledge, the world’s largest and most detailed exploration of the psychological factors that underpin political support for reducing global poverty in developed countries.
 By tracking people over time we are able to understand how features of personality and attitudes interact with changes in the social and political context to promote, or undermine, support for the global poverty agenda.
 To date this research has involved over 2200 participants and has been conducted annually since 2012.

 3. Violent and non-violent social action, activism and radicalism.
-A third line of research investigates the distinct processes that underpin support for violent and non-violent social action.
+A third line of research, funded by the ARC Discovery scheme, investigates the distinct processes that underpin support for violent and non-violent social action.
 We consider the antecedents of the development of a political consciousness (politicization), as well as the factors that lead people to turn away from more ‘conventional’ forms of protest and become more extreme in their methods (radicalization).

 2012 Top 10 nominee (7th place) for Murdoch University in the Lecturer of the Year awards (www.lectureroftheyear.com.au).